-Typically lower rewards
+Typically lower rewards Typically higher rewards

 The above risk and reward indicator is based on historical data and may not be a reliable indication of the future risk profile of this share class.
-This Share Class is categorised in risk class 6 because its Net Asset Value has shown high rises and falls in value historically.
+This Share Class is categorised in risk class 4 because its Net Asset Value has shown medium rises and falls in value historically.